-- Can an ERA be done for PFAS? - Absolutely, but it will carry uncertainties that ERAs for other chemicals carry. - What data gaps still exist? - Huge advances in knowledge within the last 10 years. - Marine aquatic life, avian toxicity, field studies to verify if what basic risk models predict are a reality, understanding toxicity of mixtures. - Are there ambient anthropogenic background levels of PFAS that need to be considered (outside of a CERCLA release)? - Can the expanding literature be ignored here? - What exposures and particular PFAS will drive risk? - Stay tuned to this channel (meeting) for Dr. Conder's presentation.
+- Can an ERA be done for PFAS? - Absolutely, but it will carry uncertainties that ERAs for other chemicals carry. - What data gaps still exist? - Huge advances in knowledge within the last 10 years. - Marine aquatic life, avian toxicity, field studies to verify if what basic risk models predict are a reality, understanding toxicity of mixtures. - Are there ambient anthropogenic background levels of PFAS that need to be considered (outside of a CERCLA release)? - Hmmm...can the expanding literature be ignored here? - What exposures and particular PFAS will drive risk? - Not going to ruin Dr. Conder's thunder Stay tuned to this channel (meeting)